shantnu/Path/content/world-dream.md

-Me: But if I do that, I’ll starve to death.
+*Me:* But if I do that, I’ll starve to death.
 How will I live in the world?
 How will I make a living?

-Teacher: That’s what your ego thinks. *If I stop controlling every single second of life, m y life will be ruined!
+*Teacher:* That’s what your ego thinks. *If I stop controlling every single second of life, m y life will be ruined!
 Boohoohoo!*

-And the funny thing is, your life is ruined because the ego wil sabotage you.
+And the funny thing is, your life is ruined because the ego will sabotage you.
 The ego is a cruel task master.
 If you are about to become successful, it will sabotage you.
 If you don’t do what it tells you, it will constantly find ways to thwart you.
 It will look at the smallest mistake you made, blow it all out of proportion, and try to shame you.